What is a Behavioural Interview?

 - Stick to examples of behaviour that are as recent as possible

-- Try to ask for examples of when the person succeeded as well as when they failed so that you get a balanced view of their behaviour at work
+- Try to ask for examples of when the person failed as well as when they succeeded so that you get a balanced view of their behaviour

-- Be very aware if a candidate replies in the second person (“what we did is”) – Always be ready to ask ‘What was your role in this meeting?’ to get them talking in the first person (“what I did was to”).
+- Be very aware if a candidate replies in the plural (“what we did is”) – Always be ready to ask ‘What was your role in this?’ to get them talking in the first person (“what I did was to”).

 - You need 3-4 examples of behaviour to make as objective a decision as possible.